-Luckily, Nordic Visitor has a variety of tours in Lapland that include fun and informative visits to Sami reindeer farms, ice- and snow-hotels, great northern lights viewing spots and much more.
-It's also a great way to take in some sights of Stockholm, Sweden's stylish capital.
+Luckily, Nordic Visitor has a variety of tours in Lapland, including these classic holidays.
+You could visit Sami reindeer farms, ice- and snow-hotels, beautiful northern lights viewing spots and much more.

 To learn more about travelling in Scandinavia’s northernmost region, check out Nordic Visitor’s handy Lapland at a Glance guide.
 And for a closer look at the unique aspects of life and travel in the Nordic countries, check out other stories by Nordic Visitor staff in our My Destination series.